Investing in Hardwood Refinishing in the Bay Area

 Key Takeaway: When shopping for hardwood, always ask for the wear layer thickness, especially when considering engineered flooring.
 Don’t confuse the overall thickness of the plank (which can be 3/8″, 1/2″, or 5/8″) with the usable wear layer.

-When you utilize the ease of shop-at-home, our flooring experts can bring samples directly to your Bay Area residence and walk you through the wear layer specifications of each option, helping you match the floor’s durability and refinish capabilities to your family’s needs and timeline.
+When you utilize the ease of shop-at-home, our hardwood flooring experts can bring samples directly to your Bay Area residence and walk you through the wear layer specifications of each option.
+Our process helps you match the floor’s durability and refinish capabilities to your family’s needs and timeline.

-Call or visit one of our 10+ convenient showrooms across the Bay Area and Northern California, including San Francisco, Albany, Richmond, Concord, Dublin, San Carlos, San Jose, San Rafael, Santa Rosa, Sunnyvale, and Fairfield.
+Visit one of our 10+ convenient showrooms across the Bay Area and Northern California, including San Francisco, Albany, Richmond, Concord, Dublin, San Carlos, San Jose, San Rafael, Santa Rosa, Sunnyvale, and Fairfield.
+Contact our team if we can help guide you through the details of hardwood wear layers and hardwood installation.